-The wet age-related macular degeneration (AMD) market in the United States is unique given that the key approved therapies—Roche / Genentech’s Lucentis, Regeneron’s Eylea, and Novartis’s Beovu—face competition from low-priced off-label Avastin (Roche / Genentech).
-The approved premium-priced therapies place a substantial burden on payers; therefore, despite being effective and safe, they are subject to payer restrictions.
-Competition is expected to increase with the launches of Roche’s faricimab, Roche’s ranibizumab port delivery system, Regeneron’s high-dose aflibercept, Kodiak Sciences’ KSI-301, and Regenxbio’s RGX-314; these agents potentially offer a dosing advantage over the currently available VEGF inhibitors and address a substantial unmet in this market.
-Biosimilar versions of Eylea and Lucentis are also anticipated to launch soon, making it essential to understand how these therapies could impact access to premium-priced brands.
+The age-related macular degeneration (AMD) market in the United States is unique given that market penetration of approved branded therapies—Roche / Genentech’s Lucentis, Regeneron’s Eylea, Novartis’s Beovu, Roche’s Vabysmo and Susvimo—has been hampered by the availability of Roche’s Avastin (bevacizumab), frequently compounded and prescribed off-label because of its lower price.
+Competition facing key brands will further intensify with the launches of Regeneron’s high-dose aflibercept, Kodiak Sciences’ tarcocimab tetrodomer (formerly KSI-301), and AbbVie / Regenxbio’s gene therapy ABBV-RGX-314.
+These agents potentially offer a dosing advantage over the currently available VEGF inhibitors, addressing a substantial unmet need in this market.
+In the United States, biosimilars of Lucentis (ranibizumab) began launching in July 2022 and biosimilars of Eylea (aflibercept) are expected to launch in 2024, making it essential to understand how these presumably lower-priced therapies could impact access to premium-priced brands.

 U.S. Access & Reimbursement provides integrated brand- and disease-level insight on reimbursement dynamics and the impact of U.S. payer policy on physician prescribing behavior in the market access environment, including up-to-date analysis of drug coverage and restriction policies and payer and prescriber perspectives on key marketed drugs and receptivity to emerging therapies.